 In modern business applications, the display of data in a table or grid is a very common requirement.
 Blueberry has worked to customize the PrimeNG grid to:

 - Provide multiple ways to support master-detail editing of records within the grid.

 - Support advanced filtering of grid records.

 - Allow for inline, popup and new-page styles of record editing.

 Delivering a powerful and polished grid UI goes a long way to making applications more power-user friendly!

-BBWT delivers modern web applications which can work on all modern browsers including mobile browsers – but it does not directly support Mobile App Development.
+BBWT delivers modern web applications which can work on all modern browsers including mobile browsers.
+It also supports Progressive Web App (PWA) development, providing options such as:

 The BBWT GUI is responsive: web pages and tables adapt to the screen size, so they can be viewed on mobiles and tablets.
 But this is not the whole story:

 - Pages that feature very wide content (e.g. grids with many columns) simply won’t work on Mobile – they need to be redesigned or excluded from the mobile pages.

 - Main system pages which have scroll bars or complex design may not be easy to use on tablet, so again consideration needs to be made.